OR WAIT 15 SECS

-Healthcare leaders expect to recoup investments in technology, staff and facilities that support new models of care,including accountable care organizations, within four years, according to a new survey.
+Healthcare leaders expect to recoup investments in technology, staff and facilities that support new models of care such as accountable care organizations within four years, according to a new survey.

 "Our clients see benefits from population health management programs as a part of the solution to reduce avoidable medical costs and variability in care," said West Johnson, a KPMG advisory partner who heads provider transformation.
 "Preventive care is given a big priority in these programs, since they deliver improvements in efficient and effective care with a high degree of patient engagement."